Lords Mobile: Gameplay

 Lords Mobile features over 50 characters known as Heroes.
-They are divided into three types: Strength, Agility (or Dexterity), Intelligence.
+They are divided into three types: Strength, Dexterity, Intelligence.
 All Heroes are unique with different skills, attributes, designs, and backgrounds.
 The strategy of the game assumes the need to improve these characters and command different types of troops (infantry, ranged, cavalry, siege engine) for attacking any position and order on targets.
 Additional Heroes are available through in-game purchase bundles while the game's launch Heroes are all available by completing Hero Stages.

 Release and marketing

-The company conducts massive promotions in different parts of the world (in particular in China and South Asia): forms of marketing range widely from cooperation with a supermarket chain (Indomaret in Indonesia) to inviting famous Youtubers (f.e., Caster Wars in Thailand) and stars as representatives.
+The company conducts massive promotions in different parts of the world (in particular in China and South Asia): forms of marketing range widely from cooperation with a supermarket chain (Indomaret in Indonesia) to inviting famous YouTubers (f.e., Caster Wars in Thailand) and stars as representatives.
 The game's most notable celebrity endorsements are Taiwanese singer Jolin Tsai (Cai Yilin), Korean actress Song Ji-hyo, Japanese comedian Daisuke Miyagawa and gravure idol Rio Uchida.

 Reception

 In his review for GameZebo, Tom Christiansen pointed out that he barely made his way through the game's introduction. ("This sort of chore is typical (though to a lesser degree) in many mobile strategy games, but Lords Mobile has taken it to an extreme").
-He called the "saving grace" a PvE mode in which players can control Heroes in real time and launch skills.
-However, the rest of the gameplay for him seemed like a routine job, from which he wished the developers to get rid.
+He called the game's "saving grace" a PvE mode in which players can control Heroes in real time and launch skills.
+However, the rest of the gameplay seemed to him like a routine job, which he wished the developers to get rid of.